 Photos from this trip can be found here.

 Spencer Peak is just south of Keystone Point separated by Spencer Canyon.
-The peak is also northeast of Swakane Peak separated by Tenas George Canyon.
+It is also to the northeast of Swakane Peak separated by Tenas George Canyon.
 With so many logging roads around these canyons, I presume it’s possible to hit all three high points in one trip.

-I parked the car on the big grassy area outside the fenced entrance.
-About one hundred feet up from the fence was an old road, which we took to get into Tenas George Canyon.
-We left the road at 1,100′ to attain Spencer’s south ridge and followed it straight to the summit.
-The section from 1,600′ to 2,200′ was the steepest; we got our first glimpse of summit at 3,000′.
+I parked on the large grassy area outside the fenced entrance.
+About one hundred feet up from the fence was an old road, which we took to get inside Tenas George Canyon.
+At 1,100′ we left the road for Spencer’s south ridge and followed it all the way to the summit.
+Steepest section went from 1,600′ to 2,200′; we got our first glimpse of the summit at 3,000′.

-Best view on the summit was to the south, with Columbia River winding through City of Wenatchee.
+Best view was on the south, with Columbia River winding through City of Wenatchee.
 Summit was marked by a microflector, the second one we’ve come across on a trip.
-First time we saw one was in Newhalem on Mount Ross.
+First one we ever saw was on Mount Ross above Newhalem, WA.

-While en route to summit it rained moderately for about 10 minutes.
-The minute we got back down onto the old road it was raining cats and dogs.
+While en route to the summit, it rained moderately for about 10 minutes.
+But the minute we got back down onto the old road, it was raining cats and dogs.